 During the off season, the solenoid control and bracket can be removed from the dash/floor bracket.
 Disconnect the molded connector in the cab and remove the four mounting screws.
 Store the control and the bracket in the glovebox of the vehicle.
-The CabCommand control can also be disconnected and stored.

-- Adjust blade to straight position.
+- · Adjust blade to straight position.

-- Place cab control in "LOWER".
+- · Place cab control in "LOWER".

-- Push lift channel down.
+- · Push lift channel down.

-- Disconnect electrical plugs.
+- · Disconnect electrical plugs.

 - Pull stand pin and lock pin to release stand from A-frame.